MinecraftForge/Documentation/docs/items/items.md

 Items
 =====

 Along with blocks, items are a key component of most mods.
-While blocks make up the world around you, items exist within inventories.
+While blocks make up the level around you, items exist within inventories.

 Creating an Item
 ----------------